Createdd/Writing/2020/articles/mlApiCovid.md

 We will use the dataset from https://ourworldindata.org/coronavirus-source-data in csv format.

 - License of data is [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)
-- Source code available on [Github](https://github.com/owid/covid-19-data/tree/master/public/data)
+- Source code available on [Github](https://github.com/owid/COVID-19-data/tree/master/public/data)

 ### Preparation

-In short I did:
+In short, I did:
 1. Check for missing data
 2. Remove columns with more than 50% missing data
 3. Remove rows with remaining missing content like continent or isocode.
 (Not useful for my app solution which requires a country)
 4. Encode categorical data with labels
-5. Fill in remaining numerical missing data with the mean of the column
+5. Fill in the remaining numerical missing data with the mean of the column
 6. Split into training and test set

 ### Create classifier and predict